Ask The Expert: How Do Clinical Studies Work?

 The best quality comparative studies are those that are double-blind (which means that neither the doctor nor the patient knows what intervention is assigned) and randomized (where the patients are assigned to a particular intervention by chance).

-Phase I, II, and III Trials
+Phase I, II, III, and IV Trials

 Clinical trials may be designated as phase I, phase II, phase III, or phase IV (also called postmarket research).